jchidley/mkdocs-material-test/docs/Pi/2020-11-18-Alpine-Linux-Raspberry-Pi-Router.md

 ## Instructions

 Network addresses will need to be adjusted.
-Don't forget, that if you're behind a private network, the 'Martian' addresses will need to be adusted in the firewall.
+Don't forget, that if you're behind a private network, the 'Martian' addresses will need to be adjusted in the firewall.

 ### Basic Setup